aws/eks-anywhere/docs/content/en/docs/reference/vsphere/user-permissions.md

 title: "vSphere permissions"
 weight: 20
 description: >
-  Permissions needed by the EKS-A vSphere user
+  Permissions needed by the EKS Anywhere vSphere user
 ---

-The permissions needed by the EKS-A vSphere user are just short of full administrative access.
+The permissions needed by the EKS Anywhere vSphere user are just short of full administrative access.
 For example:

 ## Virtual machine